randjelaa/HCIProjectA/README.md

 ## 📎 Notes

 * All deletions are *soft deletes* to preserve data integrity.
 That means that the data still exists in the database, it is just not shown in the application.
-* Application supports future expansion (e.g., reception roles, pet grooming modules).
+* Application supports future expansion (e.g., reception roles, pet grooming modules) and also adding new localizations.
+* All images referenced here should be located in the `Screenshots/` folder at the root of the repository.